Oleggio/five-nines-arch-katas/README.md

 - `hld/` → High Level Design artefacts (diagrams, docs)
 ---
 ## Solution Overview
-**Scope**
-Design a micro-mobility platform for connected scooters, e-bikes, cars, and vans.
-Focus on near-real-time telemetry, fleet state, pricing and demand intelligence, maintenance dispatch, and conversational assistants.
+Our goal is to design a micro-mobility platform for connected scooters, e-bikes, cars, and vans.
+The value proposition focuses on near-real-time telemetry, fleet state, pricing and demand intelligence, maintenance dispatch, and conversational assistants.

 ## Objectives